seanrmcgovern/Pokedex/README.md

 # Pokedex
-This is a Pokedex mobile application that can display data on 7 generations of Pokemon.
+This is a Pokedex mobile application that can display data on all 8 generations of Pokemon.
 The app also allows users to create parties, or designated groups of Pokemon, and add Pokemon to a list of favorites.
-Both parties and favorites are stored in Firebase, and displayed on the user profile.
-It was built with React-Native, <a href="https://firebase.google.com/">Firebase</a> for user authentication and database purposes, and Expo for deployment/development.
+It was built with React-Native and Expo for deployment/development.
+Initially <a href="https://firebase.google.com/">Firebase</a> was used for user authentication and database purposes.
+Now the app uses AsyncStorage, because it seemed a better fit for the use cases and has better performance.
+The branch "native-bridge-dev" contains the code from the ejected application, in which I used the <a href="https://reactnative.dev/docs/native-modules-ios">Native Bridge<a> to store and retrieve data into Core Data.
 Additionally, data was fetched from <a href="https://pokeapi.co/">PokeAPI<a>.
 The app works on both Android and iOS, but is designed primarily for iOS.
 A strong internet connection is recommended.

 # Try it out!